rebus-ink/ink-API/activityDoc.md

 }
 ```

-A reader will be able to select the latest Read Activities providing the ID of a publication

 Possible errors:

-* 400 'create activity error: {message}' - generic error that occured on createActivity.
-Refer to message for more details.
+* 404 'no publicaiton found with id {id}' - check the context property
+* 400 'Validation rror on create ReadActivity' - see details of error

 ## Notes